 Creativity is a force of healing, beauty, insight and empowerment that can benefit us all.

 Personally I have a strong affinity for both music and poetry.
 I have always been a singer and also dabble in songwriting.
 For the curious, here are scores for a few simple pieces I have written that might be used in church life (click the hotlinked blue text to open up a pdf):

 During seminary I wrote a piece that was more of a ballad.
 The song, "Do You See the Worth In Me?" was my way of processing and sharing what I had witnessed, when I offered a pastoral presence in a day shelter for homeless people.
 Click the "play" button on the image to hear the song and watch the music video.

 Though I don't write as much poetry as I used to, I still enjoy this form.
 Once in a while my poetry finds its way into worship.
 Mostly it's just for me.
 I do like to write original words for worship, such as opening and closing words, poetic readings, guided meditations and prayers from the heart.
-Even the introduction of the offering can be an opportunity to use images and engage the senses so that the act of giving may be experienced in fresh and meaningful ways.
-Examples of liturgy may be found via the Sermons+ page.
+(You can find a few of them on Worship Web.)
 Following are several of my poems that are simply poems.